MathieuSm/FRACTIB/README.md

-# Post-Msc2
+# FRACTIB
-Repo used for second part of after Msc Thesis work
+Repo used for second part of after Msc Thesis work.
+This work focuses mainly on fracture line predictions using HR-pQCT based analysis.